Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Offer discounts and incentives.

-Discounts, promo codes and other incentives can entice shoppers to return to their carts and complete their purchases.
-Take time to determine the most effective offers using A/B testing to try out various incentives and calls to action (CTAs) and see what resonates most with shoppers.
+Coupons drive engagement, so offering discounts, promo codes and other incentives can entice shoppers to return to their carts and complete their purchases.
+Take time to determine the most effective offers using A/B testing to test different incentives and CTAs to see what resonates most.
 Use your most effective offers in future abandoned cart campaigns.

 TipBottom line